Flux-Point-Studios/yuti/README.md

-# BlueLight - Natural Language Crypto Hub 🚀
+# Yuti - Natural Language Crypto Hub 🚀

 **Your Intelligent Crypto Companion**

-BlueLight is a revolutionary natural language crypto hub that transforms how you interact with blockchain technology.
-Using advanced AI and conversational interfaces, BlueLight makes complex crypto operations as simple as having a conversation.
+Yuti is a revolutionary natural language crypto hub that transforms how you interact with blockchain technology.
+Using advanced AI and conversational interfaces, Yuti makes complex crypto operations as simple as having a conversation.

-## 🌟 **What is BlueLight?**
+## 🌟 **What is Yuti?**

-BlueLight is more than just a wallet - it's your **intelligent crypto companion** that understands natural language and helps you navigate the entire Web3 ecosystem:
+Yuti is more than just a wallet - it's your **intelligent crypto companion** that understands natural language and helps you navigate the entire Web3 ecosystem:

 - **🗣️ Natural Language Interface** - Talk to your crypto like you would to a friend
 - **🤖 Agent T AI Assistant** - Intelligent guidance for all crypto operations